wangds/libflic/README.md

 Basic Usage
 -----------

-Add LibFLIC as a dependency to Cargo.toml:
+Add LibFLIC as a dependency to your project's Cargo.toml:

 ```toml
 [dependencies]